-When applying to the top universities and competitive courses, candidates need to stand out from the crowd.
+When applying to top universities and competitive courses, candidates need to stand out from the crowd.
 Background reading and inspirational and challenging learning from experts and peers is key, as is hearing from academics already working in Higher Education.

 Previous lectures have included